-- Use of Council logo MUST be approved prior to use. - Council's Contact Officer will provide all Committees with the appropriate file format, size and colour of the logo suitable for use. - Use of the logo will be outlined in Council's proposed Corporate Style Guide, which is currently being developed to ensure that Council's corporate identity is used correctly.
-The logo is Council's signature.
+- Use of Council logo MUST be approved prior to use. - Council's Contact Officer will provide all Committees with the appropriate file format, size and colour of the logo suitable for use. - Use of the logo is outlined in Council's Corporate Style Guide.